Bushcraft skills are essential for survival, especially if you plan on bugging out to a remote location.

 Making Bushcraft Tools

 What separates humans from other primates?
 Our ability to create and use tools to help make our lives easier.
-This video shows 7 useful tools and contraptions that you can use in and around your bushcraft camp.
+This video shows 7 useful primitive bushcraft tools and contraptions you can use in and around your camp.

 You know what they say: the more you know, the less you need.
 Having a sharp set of bushcraft skills will not only help you survive in the wild; they will also help you live off the land and thrive without modern creature comforts long after SHTF.

 How good are your bushcraft skills?
 Do you think you can survive an extreme bug out situation in the woods?
-Let us know in the comments below!
+Let us know in the comments!